-Four-season tents also include more lightweight single-wall tents that have waterproof/breathable walls and no rainfly.
+Four-season tents also include lightweight single-wall tents that have waterproof/breathable walls and no rainfly.
 In humid conditions condensation can accumulate inside, so a single-wall tent is best for cold, dry conditions.
 (For tips on dealing with a humid tent interior, read How to Prevent Condensation in a Tent.)

 Backpacking Tent Weight

 - Packed size: The amount of space the tent takes up in a pack also relates to how easy a tent is to carry.
-You can reduce this space by splitting up components — have your partner take the poles and rainfly, for example, while you carry the tent body.
+You can reduce this space by splitting up components—have your partner take the poles and rainfly, for example, while you carry the tent body.
 You can also save a few extra ounces when you do this by leaving the tent storage bag at home.

-Fly/footprint option: Some double-wall tents have an ultralight setup option, where the footprint (sold separately), poles and rainfly can be pitched together without the main tent canopy.
+Fly/footprint option: Many double-wall tents have an ultralight setup option, where the footprint (sold separately), poles and rainfly can be pitched together without the main tent canopy.

 Bivy sacks: Short for bivouac sack, this is a waterproof, breathable barrier for your sleeping bag.

 Bug shelters: Most bug shelters consist of netting and some poles, but no floor.
 More elaborate models are tents where the entire canopy is made out of bug netting.

 Backpacking Tent Livability